 We choose channel catfish (Ictalurus punctatus) as our study subject to test for the effects of alternative baits on catch rates.
-Hoop netting, as an assessment method, is used as one method in a multiple gear approach to fish community sampling within the LTRMP (Ickes et al. 2005).
-Baited hoop nets are designed to attract and retain chemosensory species, typified by channel catfish.
+Hoop netting, as an assessment method, is used as one set of methods in a multiple gear approach to fish community sampling within the LTRMP (Ickes et al., 2005).
+Hoop nets use baits to attract and retain chemosensory species, typified by channel catfish.
 They are the most effective gear for Ictalurids within the LTRMP portfolio of sampling methods (Ickes and Burkhardt 2003).